sforteln/lldb_scripts/README.md

     copies 'test' into you copy buffer

 ### write_to_file/wf
-    The function writes the result of the passed in debugger function into the passed in file
+    The function writes the result of the passed in debugger function into the passed in file.
+If the passed in command does not begin with po or p then 'po' will be prepended to the passed in commnd.

 ##### Usage :
     wf -f /tmp/lldb_cmds -c 'po self'